Jacob-CL/CTFNotes/Boxes/HTB_Puppy.md

 - Security is properly configured: LDAP server has been configured to prevent unauthenticated access to the directory contents.
 - "000004DC" error code is a hexadecimal Active Directory error code that translates to "LDAP_OPERATIONS_ERROR" (1244 in decimal), which is a generic error indicating the server can't process your request due to security restrictions.

+- Perhaps LDAP is not the entry point?

 # Working Steps
 # Lessons